aiuta-com/android-sdk/docs/portal/Writerside/topics/Make-digital-try-on.md

 ## Observing result

 After the generation starts, you need to wait for some time until the entire result is ready.
-You can track the current status and get the result through `FashionTryOn.skuGenerationStatus`.
+You can track the current status and get the result through `AiutaTryOn.skuGenerationStatus`.
 As the result is ready, the necessary `SKUGenerationStatus` will be emitted.

 To learn more about all possible `SKUGenerationStatus`, see [code](https://github.com/aiuta-com/android-sdk/blob/main/aiuta-tryon-core/src/main/kotlin/com/aiuta/fashionsdk/tryon/core/domain/models/SKUGenerationStatus.kt)